AzugBe/azugbe.github.io/_posts/events/2019-12-13---cloudbrew-2019---two-days-of-microsoft-azure.md

 author: Maarten Balliauw
 ---

+A two-day conference by AZUG, the Belgium Microsoft Azure User Group on Friday, December 13, 2019 and Saturday, December 14, 2019.

 ## Microsoft Azure

 Two full days of Microsoft Azure!
 We will have some local and international speakers who will share their knowledge and experience.